UniversalDependencies/docs/_el/feat/ExtPos.md

 `ADP`, `ADV`, `CCONJ`, `DET`, `PRON`, `SCONJ`, 'INTJ'  because the idea is that the `fixed` relation should not be used for compounds that work like content words.
 In Modern Greek,  the "fixed" relation is used for some very rare cases of totally fixed nominals, i.e., nouns and ajdectives as can be seen in the examples given below.

+It should be noted that in the case of Modern Greek, a large number of fixed expressions are inherited from the various historical phases of Greek and, often, the same construct is used in Modern Greek in several historical forms with no change in meaning or function.

 ### <a name="ADJ">`ADJ`</a>: adjective-like expression
 Adjectives modify only nominals and can occur either between the DET and the nominal or with the copula.